spacecloud-io/space-docs/content/storage/database/securing-apis.md

 - Allow users to read posts without signin but allow only signed in users to create a post.
 - Protect certain private fields based on roles.
 - Check if the request contains a certain field.
-- Encrypting, decrypting, hasing values of certain fields.
+- Encrypting, decrypting, hashing values of certain fields.
 - The Instagram problem - Allow a user to view a profile only if it is public or if he is following them.
 - Custom validation.